Influenza (the flu)

 Overview

-The timing and duration of the flu season in Queensland varies from year to year but generally occurs between May and September, with a peak commonly in August.
-In tropical areas, the pattern can be more variable and may include clusters outside this period.
+Flu season in Queensland usually happens between May and September, with a peak commonly in August.
+In tropical areas, the timing can change, and sometimes flu cases appear outside this time.

 Signs and symptoms